Whether a dual monitor uses more GPU depends on what kind of work you perform on your PC.

 I tested dual monitors on two games: Riftbreaker, and Subnautica

-The games were played on an Intel Core i7-7700HQ, with 16 GB of RAM and NVIDIA GTX 1050Ti graphics card.
+The games were played on an Intel Core i7-7700HQ, with 16 GB of RAM and an NVIDIA GTX 1050Ti graphics card.

 Here are the results: